 Canadian Resident Requirements

 You Need to Be a Canadian Citizen or a Landed Immigrant to Start a Business in Canada.
 You can't start a business while you're in Canada on a visitor or student visa or while you're here on a work permit.
 You may be able to partner with one or more Canadians to start a business here but that doesn't mean that you will be able to reside in Canada.
 To do that, you need to immigrate to Canada.

 If you start a sole proprietorship in Canada and use only your legal name as the name of your business, you don’t need to register your business with your province.
-Newfoundland and Labrador take this even further; there, no sole proprietorships or partnerships need to register their business names.
-(Note, however, that whatever province or territory you’re in, you may still need to register your business with your municipality.)
+Newfoundland and Labrador take this even further.
+In those locations, no sole proprietorships or partnerships need to register their business names.

 Registering a Business Name Does Not Protect Your Business Name

 It would be nice if registering your business name with your province or territory meant that no one else was allowed to use it, but generally, it doesn't.
 Different forms of business ownership provide different levels of business name protection, but none of them provide full name protection.

 Canada’s System of Incorporation

 The Canadian system of business incorporation is very different than it is for businesses in the United States.
 Generally, Canada has no limited liability corporations (LLCs) or S-corporation structures.
 There are some LLC options available, but they are usually only available to groups of professionals such as doctors, lawyers, and accountants.

 Also, incorporation can be established on a federal or provincial level.
 Because of potential liability incorporation is always a form of business ownership you should consider when you're starting a business.